djrooz/audio-sales-analysis/README.md

 Final Python project: analytics of wholesale audio equipment sales for a B2B company.

 Audio Sales Analysis
-This project was completed as the final assignment in the Python analytics module at [Karpov.courses](https://karpov.courses/).

 📌 Project Goal
 To analyze wholesale orders of audio equipment and identify trends in product demand, customer behavior, and order statuses.